 Fashion Runway Birthday Parties

-Watch Your Child Walk the Runway in the Most Unique Birthday Party Ever!
+Walk the Runway in the Most Unique Birthday Party Ever!
 Our Fashion Runway Birthday Party (ages 6+) is quite an event!
 Our facility is set up into various stations: Hair, Make-up, Nails, Glitter Tattoos, Styling, and Accessorizing.
-Children visit each station until they are completely ready to hold their very own fashion…
+Children visit each station until they are completely ready to hold their very own fashion show.
+The lights…

-Fashionable Birthday Cake Prices start at $65 Our delicious Fashion Cakes are made by Icing on the Cake NYC.
+Fashionable Birthday Cake Contact us for pricing Our delicious Fashion Cakes are made by Icing on the Cake NYC in Midtown and Bri Lynn Desserts in Merrick.
 Choose from polka-dot, sewing notions, and Paris themed designs.
 Cake flavors include red velvet, vanilla and chocolate with vanilla, chocolate, or cookies ‘n cream filling.
-Paris Photo Booth Add-On $15 per child – Adds 30…
+All cakes are…

 Request a Party

 Please fill out the form to request a birthday party at The Fashion Class!
 Our event coordinator will get back to you to plan your child’s special event.